Center Information

 Multi-Disciplinary Training

-The fellow will be rotating 2 half-days weekly with the different specialties involved in our center’s multidisciplinary MS treatment including neurorehabilitation, neuro ophthalmology neuropsychology, neuroradiology, rheumatology, and urology.
+During the fellowship, 20 percent of the total time will be dedicated for rotations with the different specialties involved in our center’s multidisciplinary MS treatment including neurorehabilitation, neuro ophthalmology neuropsychology, neuroradiology, rheumatology, and urology.
 The fellow will also receive training in botulinum toxin injections for MS-related headaches and spasticity.

 Scholarly Activities